 There will also be a benefit cap for UC, which again is quite complicated!
 Basically, if your income from UC and certain other benefits exceeds £1517 a month for a single person or £2167 a month for couples or lone parents, then the amount of UC you get will be reduced.
 There are various exceptions to this, especially if you’re disabled.
 Find out more about the Universal Credit Benefit Cap.

-You can get a rough idea of how much UC you might be entitled to using this online benefits calculator.
+You can get a rough idea of how much UC you might be entitled to by using this online benefits calculator.

 Can I still get paid UC if I’m working?